 We put together a helpful guide of what to look for in a lightweight backpack along with our top recommendations to make the purchasing process easier for you.

-For more of our top gear recommendations, check out the Best Hiking Backpacks.
+For more of our top hiking gear recommendations, check out the Best Hiking Backpacks.